 A good tactic is to send email updates to your customers once the item ships.
 You can also feature sales and promotions to other products that could interest them as well.

 Check out this perfect example from The Dollar Shave Club.
-Each team a customer buys from their store, they receive an order confirmation email with the shipping date and items they can buy before the product ships:
+Each time a customer buys from their store, they receive an order confirmation email with the shipping date and items they can buy before the product ships:

 Offering same-day delivery can boost your sales and make you stand out from other stores.
 61% of customers are willing to pay a few extra bucks to get their products shipped the same day.